-In a production environment, no matter how large or small your PostgreSQL database may be, regular back is an essential aspect of database management.
+In a production environment, no matter how large or small your PostgreSQL database may be, regular backup is an essential aspect of database management.
 In this article, you will learn how to backup and restore a PostgreSQL database.

 We assume that you already have a working installation of the PostgreSQL database system.
 If not, read our following articles to install PostgreSQL on your Linux distribution.